tensorflow/community/rfcs/20190116-embedding-partitioned-variable.md

 ##### ParameterServerStrategy

 In `ParameterServerStrategy`, we'll add `partitioner` to the constructor.
-The `partitioner` is a callable object and will be invoked for every variable created by `experimental_create_sharded_variable` under the `ParameterServerStrategy`'s scope but the `partitioner` can choose to not partition some variables.
+The `partitioner` is a callable object and will be invoked for every variable created under the `ParameterServerStrategy`'s scope but the `partitioner` can choose to not partition some variables.

+We will also add a method called `experimental_create_sharded_variable` which creates a `ShardedVariable`for more than loadbalancing purposes.
+This method will be called by Keras' `Embedding` layer only.

 ```python
 class ParameterServerStrategyExtended(...):